Hasinai

 The Hasinai Confederacy (Caddo: Hasíinay) was a large confederation of Caddo-speaking Native Americans who occupied territory between the Sabine and Trinity rivers in eastern Texas.
 Today, their descendants are enrolled in the Caddo Nation of Oklahoma and the Natchitoches Tribe of Louisiana.

 Name

-The name Hasinai (with the variants Hasini, Asenai, Asinai, Assoni, Asenay, Cenis, Senis, and Sannaye) means "our own people" in Caddoan.
+The name Hasinai means "our own people" in Caddoan.
 The Spanish knew the Hasinai as the Tejas or Texas, from a form of greeting meaning "friend", which gave the state of Texas its name.

+Variants of Hasinai include: Hasini, Asenai, Asinai, Assoni, Asenay, Cenis, Senis, Sannaye, Asinaiz, Asinayes, Assinais, Azinais, Azinays.

 Government

 When the Spanish and the French encountered the Hasinai in the 1680s, they were a centrally organized chiefdom under the control of a religious leader, known as the Grand Xinesi.
 He lived in a secluded house and met with a council of elders.

 The chieftainship consisted of several subdivisions, which have been designated "cantonments".
 Each was under the control of a Caddi.
 There were also men designated as Canahas and Chayas, who helped the Caddi run the system.